Tigers face tough competition at Jerry O'Quin tourney

 Doherty led the way with 17 points for the Tigers, followed by Brewster 12, Anderson 9, Arreola 7, Starks 5, Mills 4 and Wheeler 2.

-Next action for the Tigers will be Tuesday, Dec.
-17 at home with Glenpool.
-They will resume action Tuesday, Jan.
+Next action for the Tigers will be Tuesday, Jan.
 7 at Tahlequah, with competition in the Muskogee Shriner’s Tournament set for Jan.
 9-11.
 They return home Tuesday, Jan.
 14 to host Claremore.